Liverpool draw Rangers in Champions League group stages, Man City get Borussia Dortmund

 Former Rangers striker Kris Boyd speaking on Sky Sports News:

-"I think when you get to this stage of the competition you're just delighted to be there.
+"I think when you get to this stage of the competition you are just delighted to be there.

 "When you look at some of the groups - it could have been a lot worse, but it will be difficult.
 With Ajax Calvin Bassey will be going back to Ibrox as well, so soon after leaving for that massive transfer fee, so I'm sure he's looking forward to that.
-Liverpool will be a great occasion with two clubs with great history going head-to-head, I'm sure that'll be one everyone is tuning in for.
+Liverpool will be a great occasion with two clubs with great history going head to head, I'm sure that will be one everyone is tuning in for.
 Napoli were third last year in Serie A and have started the season really well.
-You would expect Liverpool to win the group and the rest we'll wait and see what happens, but Rangers will be in there with a fighting chance.
+You would expect Liverpool to win the group and the rest we will wait and see what happens, but Rangers will be in there with a fighting chance.

 Celtic defender Moritz Jenz speaking on Sky Sports News:

 "Obviously it's a fantastic draw.
 To get the reigning champions of the Champions League to come to Celtic Park I think is something the fans have been dreaming about.
-Everybody knows Real Madrid, they are the big ones in the Champions League and it'll be great.
-At home at Celtic Park with all the atmosphere we're looking forward to it.
+Everybody knows Real Madrid, they are the big ones in the Champions League and it will be great.
+At home at Celtic Park with all the atmosphere we are looking forward to it.

-"I think it'll be a difficult game, but we will work hard, we will do our best and I think with the atmosphere at home we will have a chance.
+"I think it will be a difficult game, but we will work hard, we will do our best and I think with the atmosphere at home we will have a chance.

 "It's a very interesting group and a very competitive group.
 They are all very good teams, but we will focus and work hard.
 I think we should have respect for the other teams.
 They are all fantastic teams and it'll be difficult, but we know we will have our chances and we will take them.